Ebolander23/cse15l-lab-reports/lab4.md

 ## Step 8: ##
 Keys Pressed: `<up> <up> <enter>` The `bash test.sh` command was only 2 up in my bash history.
+Like previously stated the `test.sh` class contains the script for compiling and running tests with javac.

 ![Image](step8.png)

 # Step 9: ##
 Keys Pressed: `<git> <add> <L> <tab> <enter> <git> <co> <tab> <-m> <"fixed"> <enter> <git> <pu> <tab> <enter> This one was quicker to just type out then access from my bash history becuase they are such short commands.
+I first added the changed file with `git add` and then committed these changed with `git commit -m` Finally, I used `git push` to successfully push the changes to my github account.

 ![Image](step9.png)